Superradiant (In)stability, Greybody Radiation, and Quasinormal Modes of Rotating Black Holes in non-linear Maxwell f (R) Gravity: Conclusion

 In our findings, we have discovered that all unstable modes exhibit superradiance and all stable modes do not, consistent with the superradiant condition \eqref{ss40}.
 This means that scalar waves can experience superradiant amplification by extracting charge from the BH, indicating that the BH geometry is unstable.
 Additionally, superradiance can also be used to probe the fundamental principles of quantum gravity, such as the behavior of quantum particles in the presence of strong gravitational fields.
 Through the study of superradiance, researchers can gain a better understanding of the interplay between quantum mechanics and general relativity, leading to new insights into the nature of space, time, and gravity.
+It may be better understood if one considers black hole thermal fluctuations \cite{JHAP3}.
 And finally, we would like to state that we plan to extend this study to the fermionic perturbations of the rotating BH of the non-linear Maxwell $f(R)$ gravity in the near future.